clearlinux/swupd-client/docs/swupd.1.rst

         Perform collection and download of all required manifest resources needed to perform the search, then exit.

-    - `-d, --display-files`

-        Do not search for any particular string, instead, print out all files, paths, etc. listed in any manifest, and exit.

     - `-s, --scope={b|o}`

         Restrict search to only list the first match found in **bundle**